-Pharmacist Recommended Products for Urinary discomfort and incontinence.
+Urinary discomfort and pain

 Urinary discomfort or painful urination can be managed with phenazopyridine, acetaminophen or ibuprofen.
 Oxytrol® For Women can help with overactive bladder.